-Regular Admission(without conditions)
+Regular Admission (without conditions)

-- (1) Undergraduate degree from an accredited college or university. - (2) An undergraduate major or from 21-27 semester hours in approved content courses in the planned graduate field of study. - (3) A minimum of 2.5 cumulative undergraduate grade point average calculated on all work attempted in which letter grades are awarded. - (4) A minimum score of 44 on the Miller Analogies Test (MAT) or a minimum score of 350 on each of the verbal and quantitative subtests with a minimum total score of 800 on the Graduate Record Examination (GRE). - (5) Three letters of reference.
+- (1) Undergraduate degree from an accredited college or university. - (2) An undergraduate major or 21-27 semester hours in approved content courses in the planned graduate field of study. - (3) A minimum of 2.5 grade point average as reported on the official final transcripts from all accredited institutions attended. - (4) A minimum score of 44 on the Miller Analogies Test (MAT) or a minimum score of 350 on each of the verbal and quantitative subtests with a minimum total score of 800 on the Graduate Record Examination (GRE). - (5) Three letters of recommendation.